DETAILED ACTION

 Beaver teaches:

-further comprising: determining that the fourth party has no access to the reward; and providing the fourth party with access to the first party or the third party to receive the reward. ([0037] The action module 230 may further consider any records of past actions associated with the user in the action database 240 before selecting an action.
+further comprising: determining that the third party has no access to the reward; and providing the third party with access to the first party or the fourth party to receive the reward. ([0037] The action module 230 may further consider any records of past actions associated with the user in the action database 240 before selecting an action.
 For example, if the records indicate that the user has posted many negative content items 117 about the entity and has already received several discounts, it may indicate the user is either trying to scam the entity for discounts or that the user cannot be satisfied.
 In such a scenario, the action module 230 may respond to the user to contact customer service and may not provide any additional gifts or rewards.)

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include further comprising: determining that the fourth party has no access to the reward; and providing the fourth party with access to the first party or the third party to receive the reward as taught by Beaver with the game reward for purchases of Auterio in order to prevent reward misuse ([0037]).